symfony-cmf/symfony-cmf-docs/getting-started/simplecms.rst

 ~~~~~~~~~~~~~~~~

 ``Route`` instances are responsible for determining which ``Controller``
-will handle the current request. :ref:`routing-getting-controller-template`
+will handle the current request. :ref:`start-routing-getting-controller-template`
 shows how Symfony CMF SE can determine which ``Controller`` to use when rendering
 a certain content, and ``SimpleCMSBundle`` uses these mechanisms to do so.